 Telephone Expenses paid in Office Premises.
 Bill for the period 25-03-2019 to 24-04-2019

-In this case, since the Bill period goes into another month, in FY 18-19, only 7 Days expenditure would be considered as Telephone Expense and the balance will be recorded as Prepaid Exp for April 2019.
+In this case, since the Bill period goes into another month, in FY 18-19, only 7 Days expenditure would be considered as Telephone Expense, and the balance will be recorded as Prepaid Exp for April 2019.
 Bill amount 30,000

 Tax Liability of the Company via Advance Tax.
-The Projected Tax Liability of the Company is 1,00,000 and the same is been paid in quarterly installments to the Income Tax authorities.
+The Projected Tax Liability of the Company is 1,00,000, and the same is paid in quarterly installments to the Income Tax authorities.
 After the Year-end, the Company assesses the Final Tax Liability based on the Profits earned during the year.
 The Final tax Liability comes out to be 1,20,000.

-- In this case, the quarterly estimated Taxes paid by Companies are as per the Projections and are made in advance of the Actual Tax Liability.
+- In this case, the quarterly estimated Tax paid by Companies are as per the Projections and are made in advance of the Actual Tax Liability.
 Such Expenses are recorded as Advance Tax Paid under the Subhead Prepaid Expenses under Other Current Assets in the Balance Sheet and are hence adjusted when the Final Tax Liability is ascertained.
 Advance Tax amt = 1,00,000.
 Final Tax Liability 1,20,000

 - Advance Tax paid will be reflected in the Asset side of the Balance Sheet while preparing the monthly and Quarterly Financials.
-However the same will be adjusted while determining the Final Tax Liability of the Company since part portion has already been paid.
+However, the same will be adjusted while determining the Final Tax Liability of the Company since part portion has already been paid.

 - Journal Entries while paying Advance Tax